 The first thing that will run through your mind is whether or not this is a scam.
 The truth is it is not all of such messages that are from fraudsters.
 Some are actually real.

 Another thing that may run through your mind is, how did they get my phone number?
 These schools can get your details directly from JAMB.
 Do not forget that JAMB recommends people for admission yearly.
 So if your score is not high and Jamb observes that the school you applied for won’t offer you admission, JAMB may decide to make your details available to other schools and recommend you for admission.

 This means that you can actually get genuine admission into a University, Polytechnic or College of Education you never applied to study.

-What To Do When A School You Did Not Applied To Offers You Admission
+What To Do When A School You Did Not Apply To Offers You Admission

-1. Check Whether You Are Interested In Admission or Not
+1. Check Whether You Are Interested In The Admission or Not

 Before anything else, you need to know if you want the admission.
 Some candidates may not like the school that has offered them admission or the course they have been given to study.
 So you need to be sure you want the admission before moving to the next step.

 2. Check JAMB CAPS If The Admission Reflected